pl4nty/garden/content/Hardware/RISC-V.md

 ### Milk-V
 Milk-V just announced their Jupiter/Megrez NX equivalents with the same K1/EIC7700 chips.
 No forum discussion let alone ETA, but they have a better track record of [mainline support](https://patchwork.kernel.org/project/linux-riscv/list/?series=&submitter=&state=*&q=milk-v&archive=&delegate=).
 ### Sipeed LicheePi 3A/5A
 3A only ships with a carrier board but the 8GB variant is [out of stock](https://www.aliexpress.com/item/1005007656383220.html) anyway.
-Based on the Spacemit K1, [mainline is in progress](https://patchwork.kernel.org/project/linux-riscv/list/?series=&submitter=&state=*&q=SpaceMIT&archive=both&delegate=).
+Based on the Spacemit K1, [mainline is in progress](https://github.com/spacemit-com/linux/wiki) ([Patchwork](https://patchwork.kernel.org/project/linux-riscv/list/?series=&submitter=&state=*&q=SpaceMIT&archive=both&delegate=)).
 Likely better multicore performance than the unreleased 5A, which uses an EIC7700 or EIC7700X.
 Mainline progress is [tracked here](https://github.com/spacemit-com/linux/wiki), support isn't great and the version with a motherboard for flashing [isn't available anyway](https://item.taobao.com/item.htm?id=825146039008&skuId=5546630573923&spm=tbpc.tborder.item.d_title825146039008.49c56bdbBszuL1).
 ### Sipeed Lichee Pi 4A
 Popular but slow [T-Head](https://www.t-head.cn/) RISC-V [TH1520](https://www.t-head.cn/product/yeying) SOC with a known silicon vulnerability.
-Scaleway [added serial support](https://x.com/seblu84/status/1795739245211951201) to their bare metal service, so I tried booting mainline U-Boot and Linux.
+Scaleway [added serial support](https://x.com/seblu84/status/1795739245211951201) to their bare metal service but I couldn't get it working with mainline.
 The boot process is:
 * Vendor U-Boot
 * Chainload [mainline U-Boot at 0xc0100000](https://wiki.sipeed.com/hardware/en/lichee/th1520/lpi4a/7_develop.html#Mainline:~:text=Mainline%20U%2Dboot%20is%20expected%20to%20be%20loaded%20at%200x1c00000)

 Resources:
 * https://github.com/dlan17/u-boot/tree/th1520/net